 9. There needs to be criteria to take the build to the production.
-For this an exit criteria is set for each run.
-If this exist criteria is passed then the build is taken to the production environment.
+For this, an exit criteria is set for each run.
+If this exists criteria is passed then the build is taken to the production environment.

 10. Before deploying the build to the production environment, the blockers and bugs with high priority need to be reported & fixed.
 Only after these bugs are resolved and passed, the build is deployed to production environment.

-QA works proactively and detect and report the bugs as early as possible.
-Also, to avoid any failure at production environment, we set up monitoring on the production environment.
+QA works proactively and detects and reports the bugs as early as possible.
+Also, to avoid any failure at the production environment, we set up monitoring on the production environment.
 This helps to find bugs before they turn into failures.

 The hierarchy of software testing includes Waterfall Model that was replaced by V-Model which in turn was taken over by Agile.